What Is the Most Common Type of Lift Truck Accident?

-Falling loads are one of the common types of lift truck accidents.
+Falling loads are one of the common types of lift accidents.
 It can happen when the elevated load is not secured correctly or the operator is not paying attention.
 Much of the time, falling loose materials or loads are caused by operator error.

 The load backrest on lift trucks is also prone to failure, which can cause the tall load to fall off the car because of decreased visibility and injure people nearby.

 A few leading causes of these falls include a lack of aerial lift loads that should be properly secured before moving.
 The operator should also be aware of using proper equipment.
 If a load falls, it can cause severe injuries.

 To prevent falling loads: